The Brute Man: Plot

-The police investigate a string of murders committed by the Creeper (Rondo Hatton), a mysterious killer with a hideously disfigured face.
-The Creeper attacks and murders Professor Cushman (John Hamilton), a professor from the nearby Hampton University.
-Later that night, the killer approaches a woman named Joan Bemis (Janelle Johnson) in front of her home and identifies himself as Hal Moffet.
+The police investigate a string of murders committed by the Creeper, a mysterious killer with a hideously disfigured face.
+The Creeper attacks and murders Professor Cushman, a professor from the nearby Hampton University.
+Later that night, the killer approaches a woman named Joan Bemis in front of her home and identifies himself as Hal Moffet.
 Joan screams hysterically at the sight of him until he is driven to kill her.
-When police cars approach, the Creeper climbs the fire escape of a city tenement building to escape and enters the apartment of Helen Paige (Jane Adams), a blind pianist.
+When police cars approach, the Creeper climbs the fire escape of a city tenement building to escape and enters the apartment of Helen Paige, a blind pianist.
 Unable to see the Creeper's deformed face, Helen is not afraid of the intruder, even when he admits to fleeing.
 When police officers knock on her door, failing to identify themselves, Helen encourages him to hide in her bedroom, where he escapes through the window.

-The next day, a general store delivery boy named Jimmy (Jack Parker) listens to a radio report about the Creeper's murders.
-The cantankerous store owner Mr. Haskins (Oscar O'Shea) arrives with a handwritten letter slipped under the door, requesting groceries be delivered to a nearby dock.
+The next day, a general store delivery boy named Jimmy listens to a radio report about the Creeper's murders.
+The cantankerous store owner Mr. Haskins arrives with a handwritten letter slipped under the door, requesting groceries be delivered to a nearby dock.
 Jimmy brings the groceries to the dock and leaves them at a door, where the Creeper takes them into his hideout.
 But, when Jimmy tries to spy on him through a window, the Creeper sneaks up on Jimmy and kills him.
 Meanwhile, at the police station, Captain M.J.
-Donelly (Donald MacBride) and Lieutenant Gates (Peter Whitney) receive complaints from the mayor's office about their failure to arrest the Creeper, but they deflect the blame.
+Donelly and Lieutenant Gates receive complaints from the mayor's office about their failure to arrest the Creeper, but they deflect the blame.
 The two officers then get a call about the missing delivery boy and head to the dock to investigate.